-While serving as Chief Counsel of the Securities and Exchange Commission’s Division of Corporation Finance, Mr. Lynn led the rulemaking team that drafted sweeping revisions to the SEC’s executive compensation and related party disclosure rules.
-Mr. Lynn re-joined the SEC as Chief Counsel shortly after adoption of the Sarbanes-Oxley Act of 2002, and served in that position until 2007.
+While serving as Chief Counsel of the Securities and Exchange Commission’s Division of Corporation Finance, Dave led the rulemaking team that drafted sweeping revisions to the SEC’s executive compensation and related party disclosure rules.
+He re-joined the SEC as Chief Counsel shortly after adoption of the Sarbanes-Oxley Act of 2002, and served in that position until 2007.
 As a result, he was intimately involved in implementing and interpreting the record amount of SEC rulemaking that occurred in the wake of the Sarbanes-Oxley Act.
-Mr. Lynn initially served on the SEC staff from 1995-2000 as an Attorney-Advisor and subsequently a Special Counsel in the Division of Corporation Finance.
-While in private practice from 2000-2003, he advised clients on SEC investigations, securities transactions, mergers and acquisitions and corporate governance.
+Dave initially served on the SEC staff from 1995-2000 as an Attorney-Advisor and subsequently a Special Counsel in the Division of Corporation Finance.
+While in private practice from 2000-2003, he advised clients on SEC investigations, securities transactions, mergers and acquisitions, and corporate governance.

-Mr. Lynn is co-editor of TheCorporateCounsel.net and The Corporate Counsel, which are widely read sources on securities, governance and corporate law matters.
-Mr. Lynn also serves as chair of the American Bar Association Business Law Section’s Federal Regulation of Securities Committee, co-chair of the Practising Law Institute’s Annual Institute on Securities Regulation and chairman of the Board of Trustees of the Securities and Exchange Commission Historical Society.
-Mr. Lynn received his law degree from the University of Maryland Francis King Carey School of Law, where he serves as a member of the Board of Visitors, and his undergraduate and graduate degrees in economics and finance from Loyola University Maryland.
+Dave is co-editor of TheCorporateCounsel.net and The Corporate Counsel, which are widely read sources on securities, governance, and corporate law matters.
+He also has served as chair of the American Bar Association Business Law Section’s Federal Regulation of Securities Committee, co-chair of the Practising Law Institute’s Annual Institute on Securities Regulation and chairman of the Board of Trustees of the Securities and Exchange Commission Historical Society.

-Mr. Lynn is ranked as a Band 1 leading lawyer in Chambers USA 2016 for Securities: Regulation, named to the 2017 Best Lawyers list, and ranked as a leading lawyer by Legal 500 US 2014 in the category of Capital Markets: Equity Offerings and Capital Markets: Debt Offerings.
+Mr. Lynn is ranked as a Band 1 leading lawyer in Chambers USA 2019 for Securities: Regulation, named to the 2020 Best Lawyers list, and ranked as a leading lawyer by Legal 500 US 2019 in the categories of Capital Markets: Equity Offerings and Capital Markets: Debt Offerings.
 He has also been named to the list of “Attorneys Who Matter” for Securities by Ethisphere Institute.

 Chambers USA 2015 reports that he is “noted for his prominence in the securities regulation advisory space.”
 Another client commented, "He is not only creative but is also an excellent technical lawyer."